joereddington/export-history/index.md

 <li> 07:28 mail.google.com</li>
 <li> 07:28 gmail.com</li>
 <li> 07:27 <a href="https://joereddington.com/all_posts.html">All posts | Joe Reddington</a></li>
-<li> 07:26 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is eight times more accurate than yours | Joe Reddington</a></li>
+<li> 07:26 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is 60 times more accurate than yours | Joe Reddington</a></li>
 <li> 07:26 <a href="https://joereddington.com/all_posts.html">All posts | Joe Reddington</a></li>
-<li> 07:24 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is eight times more accurate than yours | Joe Reddington</a></li>
+<li> 07:24 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is 60 times more accurate than yours | Joe Reddington</a></li>
 <li> 07:24 <a href="https://joereddington.com/all_posts.html">All posts | Joe Reddington</a></li>
 <li> 07:22 <a href="https://joereddington.com/2024/07/31/examining-bluetooth-cadence-sensor.html">Examining Bluetooth Cadence Sensor | Joe Reddington</a></li>
 <li> 07:22 <a href="https://joereddington.com/all_posts.html">All posts | Joe Reddington</a></li>
-<li> 07:20 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is eight times more accurate than yours | Joe Reddington</a></li>
+<li> 07:20 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is 60 times more accurate than yours | Joe Reddington</a></li>
 <li> 07:20 <a href="https://joereddington.com/all_posts.html">All posts | Joe Reddington</a></li>
 <li> 07:17 <a href="https://joereddington.com/2024/07/31/examining-bluetooth-cadence-sensor.html">Examining Bluetooth Cadence Sensor | Joe Reddington</a></li>
 <li> 07:12 <a href="https://joereddington.com/all_posts.html">All posts | Joe Reddington</a></li>
-<li> 07:12 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is eight times more accurate than yours | Joe Reddington</a></li>
+<li> 07:12 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is 60 times more accurate than yours | Joe Reddington</a></li>
 <li> 07:12 <a href="https://joereddington.com/all_posts.html">All posts | Joe Reddington</a></li>
 <li> 06:48 www.amazon.co.uk</li>
 <li> 06:47 <a href="https://en.wikipedia.org/wiki/Arduino">Arduino - Wikipedia</a></li>